Pion generalized parton distributions at zero skewness: Generalized parton distributions

 where $l= {(n+1)/2}$, and $A^q_{n+1} (t)$ and $B^q_{n+1} (t) $ are the coefficient functions of the form factors for the arbitrary values of $n$ and $i$.
 For $n=0$, it gives, respectively, the quark vector and tensor form factors.
 The vector and tensor form factors are determined from the twist-2 GPDs, while the scalar form factor is obtained from the twist-3 GPDs, and one has

 In the NJL model, the general expression of the vector, tensor, and scalar pion GPDs in Eq.~(\ref{eq:gpd1}) can be defined as

-respectively, where the definition of $\mathcal{P}$ is similar to Eq.~(\ref{eq:gpd1}).
-After calculating the trace in the nominator, applying Feynman parameterization, Wick rotation, and introducing the proper time regularization scheme, the vector, tensor, and scalar for the up quark pion ($\pi^+ (u\bar{d})$) GPDs in the NJL model with $q=u$ are obtained as
+respectively, where $\mathcal{P}$ is defined in Eq.~(\ref{eq:gpd1}).
+After calculating the trace in the numerator, applying Feynman parameterization, Wick rotation, and introducing the proper time regularization scheme, the vector, tensor, and scalar for the up quark pion ($\pi^+ (u\bar{d})$) GPDs in the NJL model with $q=u$ are obtained as

 where the variables in Eqs.~(\ref{eq:gpdnjl1})-(\ref{eq:gpdnjl3}) are defined as